Threshold Graphs Maximize Homomorphism Densities: Introduction

-where the constants hidden only depend on $H$ and $\alpha^*(H)$ denotes the fractional independence number of the graph (See Section \ref{section:prelim}). \end{restatable}

-As an immediate consequence, in Theorem \ref{homDomExponentTheorem}, we find the homomorphism domination exponent of a graph $H$ and an edge.
-We define the homomorphism density domination exponent between graphs $H_1$ and $H_2$ (in analogue with \cite{kopparty2011homomorphism}) as the minimum exponent $k$ such that

-We also provide an example in Theorem \ref{threePartsTheorem} of a graph $H$ which for some $c\in [0,1]$ is optimized on neither the quasi-star nor the quasi-clique, disproving a conjecture of Nagy in \cite{nagy2017number}.
-To do so, we find a class of graphs and a graph $\mathcal{G}$ that does better for $c$ sufficiently small.
-This result was found independently from \cite{day2019conjecture}, which uses a similar argument.
-While the arguments are fundamentally the same, the class of graphs $\mathcal{G}$ with more homomorphisms from $H$ than the quasi-star or quasi-clique is the next simplest threshold graph, fitting well into our results.
+We then contrast this with an example in Theorem \ref{threePartsTheorem} of a graph $H$ which for some $c\in [0,1]$ is optimized on neither the quasi-star nor the quasi-clique, disproving a conjecture of Nagy \cite{nagy2017number}.
+To do so, we explicitly find a graph $G$ that has more homomorphisms from $H$ than the quasi-star and quasi-clique when $c$ is small.
+This result was proved independently by Day and Sarkar \cite{day2019conjecture}, who used a similar argument.
+While the arguments are fundamentally the same, the class of graphs $\mathcal{G}$ that we use with more homomorphisms from $H$ than the quasi-star or quasi-clique is the next simplest threshold graph, fitting well into our results.

-Additionally, we reprove a result that the two-star is maximized on either the quasi-star or quasi-clique. \begin{restatable}{theorem}{cherryMaximizationTheorem} For any $c \in [0,1]$ we have that $\mathcal{M}_{K_{1,2}}(c)$ is asymptotically attained on the quasi-star or quasi-clique. \end{restatable}
+Finally, we reprove a result that the two-star is maximized on either the quasi-star or quasi-clique. \begin{restatable}{theorem}{cherryMaximizationTheorem} For any $c \in [0,1]$, we have that $\mathcal{M}_{K_{1,2}}(c)$ is asymptotically attained on the quasi-star or quasi-clique. \end{restatable}

-Finally, we give a simple proof in Theorem \ref{cliqueMaximizationTheorem} of a recent result by Gerbner et al. \cite{gerbner2018maximum} that every graph is maximized on the quasi-clique for $c$ sufficiently close to $1$.
-In particular, we show that if $\mathcal{M}_{K_{1,|H|-1}}(c)$ is asymptotically maximized on the quasi-clique then so is $\mathcal{M}_{H}(c)$.